About Cloud Server images

 ISOs and images from non-Rackspace servers cannot be uploaded to Cloud Files and used to build a new Cloud Server.

-If the image process fails more than once and you’re sure you aren’t past the image limits, contact Rackspace Cloud support.
-Our admins may be able to succeed where our automated processes do not.
+If the image process fails more than once and you’re sure you haven’t exceeded the image limits, contact Rackspace Support.

-- When an image creation is attempted the system runs a process that tries to reclaim space that has been freed by deleting files and images.
+- When an image creation is initiated, the system runs a process that attempts to reclaim space that has been freed by deleting files and images.
 That process continues even if the image creation process is aborted because of disk limits at the time the process begins.
-That means that in some cases, trying an image creation process again about a half hour after it fails could result in a successful image process thanks to that cleanup operation.
+That means that in some cases, trying to create an image again about a half hour after it fails could result in a successful image process thanks to that cleanup operation.

 Continue the conversation in the Rackspace Community.